Arenal Activities

 Caving

-Spelunking is an underground adventure perfect for those who don't mind getting wet and muddy.
-Explore a series of caverns in the five million year old Venado Caves –– where stalactites and stalagmites are common.
-Four bat species populate the caves – the insectivorous sword-nosed and mustached bats, the nectar-loving Pallas’ long-tongued bat, and the little-studied greater naked-baked bat.
+Venado Caves is the only underground park in the country.
+Amateur spelunkers explore the depths of the five million year old caverns with experienced guides.
+While hiking through the damp, muddy terrain, visitors will cross paths with four different species of bats: the insectivorous sword-nosed and mustached bats, the nectar-loving Pallas’ long-tongued bat and the little-studied greater naked-baked bat.
 Guided tours last approximately 2.5 hours, and the caves are located one hour from downtown La Fortuna.
 Caving tours, which include transportation, guide and gear, typically depart by 7:15 a.m. and return to La Fortuna in time for lunch.
-Learn more about caving in Costa Rica.

 Hanging Bridges